 |Graduate Dean||Public Opinion Researcher||Wedding Consultant|

 Are you considering majoring in communication, but aren’t sure what careers it will prepare you for?
 Many of today’s occupations require an individual who can speak, write, and listen well, solve problems using critical thinking skills, learn new information quickly, and work cooperatively with others in team settings.
 A communication major will prepare students for a variety of careers, including jobs in advertising, education, government, broadcasting, public relations, radio, newspapers, and various other fields.
-For more information on what a communication degree can do for you, visit the National Communication Association Website.

 Phone: 815-825-2086, ext.
 6057